GoogleChrome/developer.chrome.com/site/en/blog/cascade-layers/index.md

 ### Rule 3: `!important` inverts cascade specificity

 While layered styles are less specific than unlayered styles in general, using `!important` reverses this.

-> Layers are less specific than unlayered styles *unless* they are `!important` styles within a layer.
+In a layer, declarations with the `!important` rule are *more* specific than unlayered styles.

 In that case, the `!important` styles invert their specificity.
-The diagram above shows this for reference: `Author @layers have less precedence than Author normal which have less precedence than Author !important which have less precedence than Author @layer !important`.
+The diagram above shows this for reference: author @layers have less precedence than author normal which have less precedence than author !important which have less precedence than author @layer !important.

-If you have multiple layers, the first layer with `!important` would take the `!important` precedence for specificity.
+If you have multiple layers, the first layer with `!important` would take the `!important` precedence and be the most specific style.

 ### Rule 4: Understand injection points